All applications will be considered individually in accordance with the following criteria:

 - no application will be considered if the area stated is in a residential location where trading would not normally take place

-- a consent will not be given for a location where it is not safe for customers to stand e.g. on the highway
+- a consent will not be given for a location where it is not safe for customers to stand, such as on the highway

-- a consent will not be granted if it is in direct competition with other local traders e.g. shops/cafes etc. providing similar services
+- a consent will not be granted if it is in direct competition with other local traders, such as shops and cafes providing similar services

-- we will determine times that trading will take place depending on the location
+- we will determine times that trading will take place depending on location

 - risk assessments will be carried out in accordance with guidance from Lincolnshire County Council Highways